anubhab-m02/PDF-QnA/readme.md

 1.  **Upload PDFs:**  Use the file uploader to select and upload your PDF documents.
 2.  **Process & Ask:**  Click the "Process Documents" button to process the documents and enable the chat interface.
 3.  **Ask Questions:**  Type your questions in the chat input field and press Enter.
+4.  **Generate Quizzes:**  Use the "Generate Quiz" button to create multiple-choice quizzes based on the document content.
-4.  **View Responses:**  The assistant's responses will be displayed in the chat area along with your questions, creating a conversation history.
+5.  **View Responses:**  The assistant's responses will be displayed in the chat area along with your questions, creating a conversation history.

 ## Important Notes